turbolukex5/android_device_Billow_X100V6/README.md

-TWRP device tree for the Billow X100V6
+TWRP device tree for the Acer B1-790
 ========================================================

 For building TWRP only.
+(NOT BEEN TESTED YET // WORK IN PROGRESS)